mantil-io/mantil/doc/mantil_stage_destroy.md

 ### Options

 ```
       --all     destroy all stages
-      --delete-repo   delete local repository
       --force   don't ask for confirmation
 ```

 ### Options inherited from parent commands